Ricky Stenhouse Jr.: Personal life

 Stenhouse was born in Memphis, Tennessee, and was raised in Olive Branch, Mississippi.
 He is the first Mississippian driver to attempt a full-time schedule since Lake Speed in 1997.
-He started on dirt then made a transition to stock cars in 2008.
+He started on dirt and then made a transition to stock cars in 2008.

 Stenhouse is an Ole Miss Rebels football fan.
 In 2014, he led the Rebels onto the field before the annual Egg Bowl game versus in-state rival Mississippi State.